- Developers

 5d.
 What’s in the future for sharding on Ethereum?

 The Ethereum blockchain network currently uses the POW consensus algorithm.
-It can use the PoS algorithm only after the transition to the Casper protocol is complete.
+It can use the PoS algorithm only after the complete transition to the Casper protocol.
 The Ethereum project team can implement sharding only after that.

-Summary: You can’t currently use sharding for scaling your Ethereum DApp.
+Summary: You can’t currently use sharding to scale your Ethereum DApp.

 A Brief Note about the Ethereum Development Tools